 - Increased needs for time alone

-- Exploring one’s relationship to one’s image of God 3
+- Exploring your relationship to the divine by recognizing your concept or image of God 3

 - Outgrowing old relationships

 - Coping with intense emotions, thoughts and perceptions